newcloudtechnologies/migrate/README.md

 [![Build Status](https://travis-ci.org/mattes/migrate.svg?branch=master)](https://travis-ci.org/mattes/migrate)
 [![GoDoc](https://godoc.org/github.com/mattes/migrate?status.svg)](https://godoc.org/github.com/mattes/migrate)

 A migration helper written in Go.
 Use it in your existing Golang code or run commands via the CLI.

+This is lite version for PostgreSQL only.
+Therefore, the following dependencies are removed:

+* driver for Cassandra
+* driver for MySQL
+* driver for SQLite

 ```
 GoCode   import github.com/mattes/migrate/migrate